atul799/CarND-Unscented-Kalman-Filter-Project/README.md

 Process noise standard deviation yaw acceleration in rad/s^2 is:0.5

+The output (state vectors and rmse) of experiments with both sensors and either radar or laser is in directory outputs along with images captured using python code in [utilities repo](https://github.com/udacity/CarND-Mercedes-SF-Utilities)

+# Source Code, Compilation and Run
+---
 To compile and run the EKF code, following steps are required:
 (Assuming uWebSocketIO is complete)